Javran/Thinking-dumps/seven-more-languages/ch03-elm/README.md

 I'll try to follow this chapter and see how things work out.
 Will note about changes if I feel necessary.

+# Directories

+Notes and exercise answers are under `day-x` directories.
+`my-package` will be a single project for all programming exercises.
+Under `my-package`, `src/Main.elm` will be the entry.